Bradfield/algos/trees/examples-of-trees.md

 Before we begin our study of tree data structures, let’s look at a few common examples.
 Our first example of a tree is a classification tree from biology.
-Figure 1 &lt;fig\_biotree&gt; shows an example of the biological classification of some animals.
+Figure 1 shows an example of the biological classification of some animals.
 From this simple example, we can learn about several properties of trees.
 The first property this example demonstrates is that trees are hierarchical.
 By hierarchical, we